-The Department of Anthropology and the College of Arts & Sciences established the Pierre Colas Memorial Fellowship in 2009 to honor the memory of the late Professor Pierre Colas.
+To honor the memory of Professor Pierre Colas the Department of Anthropology and the College of Arts & Sciences established the Pierre Colas Memorial Fellowship in 2009 to honor the memory of the late Professor Pierre Colas.
 The Fellowship supports two indigenous students from Latin America, so they may pursue their Ph.D. in anthropology.
 The Fellowship provides tuition, a generous annual stipend, and health insurance for six years.
-We have been fortunate to have two excellent scholars from Guatemala as the Pierre Colas Memorial Fellows: Carmelina Espantzay Serech and Iyaxel Cjoti Ren.
+We have been fortunate to have two excellent scholars from Guatemala as the Pierre Colas Memorial Fellows: Carmelina Espantzay Serech and Iyaxel Cojti Ren.
 You can read about their research projects below.

 My research focuses on ethnic and gender inequality and the political participation of Maya woman as it pertains to their aspirations and empowerment strategies to access spaces of power.
 Specifically, I focus on the 2007 and 2011 elections and how Maya women (in postwar Guatemala) are gradually entering the realm of party politics from which they have traditionally been excluded.
 Women, as a group, are constantly fighting to open spaces for participation.
 In Gramscian terms, Maya women are subordinated by hegemonic structures.
 Yet, writing as a Maya woman, it is clear that what is missing from such accounts of “actions of the people” is a sense of the real social beings who make up “the people”, their individual and collective aspirations, and their role as active agents in the transformation of their context.
 Maya women who participate politically often start by questioning subordination defined by gender and ethnicity in private spaces.
 It is this intimate impact of social structures that makes them question their subordinate status and motivates them to take on roles as active agents.